Skip to main content

 MODEL() header

-Every model file starts with a MODEL() block that declares its materialization and configuration:
+Every model file starts with a MODEL() block that declares its materialization, configuration, and schema metadata:

 MODEL (